 His plays have had sell-out seasons around the country, and he has adapted a number of books and stories for the stage including Margaret Mahy’s The Singing Bus Queue and Charles Dickens’ A Christmas Carol.
 He adapted Sia Figiel’s novel Where We Once Belonged for stage production by the Auckland Theatre Company for the 2008 International Festival of the Arts in Wellington and for a season in Auckland.
 Subsequent productions have included a tour to Australia.

-Co-creator of the TV comedy Seven Periods with Mr Gormsby, which has screened in New Zealand and Australia, Dave's other television credits include Spies and Lies, Skitz, The Semisis, Spin Doctors, and Bro’town (script editor).
+Co-creator of the TV comedy Seven Periods with Mr Gormsby, which has screened in New Zealand and Australia, Dave's other television credits include Spies and Lies, Skitz, The Semisis, Spin Doctors, and Bro’town (as script editor).